espadrine/succinct-cybernetics/misc/network.md

 - data offset in 4 bits, the size of the TCP header in 32-bit words (defaults to 5),
 - 000 (reserved),
-- flags in 9 bits: NS, CWR (Congestion Window Reduced), ECE (ECN-Echo), URG (urgent), ACK, PSH (push buffered data), RST (reset connection), SYN (synchronize sequence number, only set for the first packet of the segment), FIN (end of data),
+- flags in 9 bits: NS, CWR, ECE, URG (read urgent pointer), ACK (acknowledge reception of data or SYN), PSH (push buffered data), RST (reset connection), SYN (synchronize sequence number, only used in the initial handshake), FIN (end of data, only used in the final handshake),
 - window size in 2 bytes, allowing flow and congestion control,
 - checksum in 2 bytes to check header and data corruption,
-- urgent pointer in 2 bytes pointing to a sequence number,,
+- urgent pointer in 2 bytes pointing to a sequence number,
-- options (if the data offset is > 5, zero-padded) eg. maximum segment size, window scale,
+- options (if the data offset is > 5, zero-padded) eg. maximum segment size, or window scale,
 - payload.